ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 ![Grey and white kitchen, loft style – give a unique character to your furniture](/uploads/kuchnia-w-stylu-loft.jpg "Grey and white kitchen, loft style – give a unique character to your furniture")

 {% endfig %}

+## A grey kitchen with wooden elements – how to design it?